sofwerx/weekly-activity-report/README.md

 # weekly-activity-report
-Repo for SWX Interns to post their Weekly Activity Reports
+- Repo for SWX Interns to post their Weekly Activity Reports

+## Fun in the sun